A Master’s thesis is a substantial work that demonstrates original scholarship in your field.

 The range of possible thesis topics is immense.
 Potential areas include (but are not limited to):

-In addition to more traditional areas, Signum University welcomes and encourages theses that examine areas of study traditionally overlooked by the larger academic community, including topics such as:
+In addition to more traditional areas, Signum University welcomes and encourages theses that examine areas of study traditionally overlooked by the larger academic community, including areas of investigation such as:

 - Fantasy, science fiction, and other speculative literature